-Participation hours entered under English as a Second Language (ESL) will not count towards
+Participation hours entered under English as a Second Language (ESL) will not count towards the Federal work participation.

 Verifications of Hours of Participation

 Form 516, Record of Attendance and Performance Form or Form 517, Record of School Attendance and Performance Record may be used to verify attendance and performance and submitted to the case manager monthly.